BashfulBladder/gargoyle-plugins/plugin-gargoyle-wifi-survey/READ_ME.txt

   The chart only displays data when current wireless data is fetched from the router.
 Stale data 6 hours old has little value in setting up your current channels.

-  These SVG charts are intended to be representational - very few pieces of data are involved in crating the signal shapes: the channel, the surrounding noise floor & the name.
+  These SVG charts are intended to be representational - very few pieces of data are involved in creating the waveforms: the channel, the surrounding noise floor & the name.

 */